JeffreyBull76/CI_project5/README.md

 ## **Validation**

 ### **HTML validation:**
- All HtML was vaidated and returned no errors.
+ All HTML was validated and returned no errors.
 See below for warnings:

-- **All script tags return the following warning:**
+**All script tags return the following warning:**
 - Warning: The type attribute is unnecessary for JavaScript resources.

 I tried removing these but it stopped some of the scripts working, as its only a warning it is left in but noted.